Madras Presidency: Administration

-Chief Ministers

-O. P. Ramaswamy Reddiyar

-At the time of Independence, O. P. Ramaswamy Reddiyar, popularly known as Omandur Ramasamy Reddy, was the Premier of Madras Presidency, from 23 March 1947 to 6 April 1949.
-Post Independence, the term Province was used till 1950, replacing presidency.
-His premiership lasted till 6 April 1949, when he resigned citing growing internal squabbled within the then Congress leaders.
-India won Independence during his tenure.

-Madras Temple Entry Authorization Act

-The act called for permitting the Dalits into Hindu temples for worship, who was till then were barred from entering the temple.
-While the former Justice Party, now reemerged as Dravidar Kazhagam headed by Periyar E. V. Ramasamy kept pressing for permitting Dalits into Hindu temples for Worship, the then Congress government under Omandur Ramasamy Reddy would pass the Madras Temple Entry Authorization Act 1947, ratified by the then Governor of Madras on 11 May 1947.
-This act was intended to give Dalits and other prohibited Hindus full and complete rights to enter Hindu temples.

-Devadasi Dedication Abolition Act of 1947

-The Omandur cabinet passed another landmark law related to women, being pressurized by social activists like Muthulakshmi Reddi and Periyar E. V. Ramasamy for a long time.
-The act known as Madras Devadasis (Prevention of Dedication) Act which gave Devadasi's the legal right to Marry and also making it illegal to dedicate girls to Hindu temples was passed on 9 October 1947 within 2 month of Independence.

-Army
+Armed forces

 The English East India Company was first permitted to set up its own garrison in 1665 to guard its settlements.
 Notable amongst the early operations of the company's forces were the defence of the city from Mughal and Maratha invaders and from the incursions of the Nawab of Carnatic.
 In 1713, the Madras forces under Lieutenant John de Morgan distinguished themselves in the siege of Fort St David and in putting down Richard Raworth's Rebellion.

 When Joseph François Dupleix, the Governor of French India, began to raise native battalions in 1748, the British of Madras followed suit and established the Madras Regiment.
 Though native regiments were subsequently established by the British in other parts of India, the distances that separated the three presidencies resulted in each force developing divergent principles and organisations.
 The first reorganisation of the army took place in 1795 when the Madras army was reconstituted into the following units: